William Goldsmith

-William Goldsmith (born July 4, 1972) is an American drummer who is a member of Sunny Day Real Estate and Assertion, and a former member of Foo Fighters.
+William Goldsmith (born July 4, 1972) is an American drummer who is a member of Sunny Day Real Estate and Assertion, and a member of Foo Fighters between 1994 and '97.

 He has toured with Mike Watt and IQU, and played live with several bands and artists.

 Early years

 Goldsmith was born in Seattle, Washington to Hugh and Skitty Goldsmith.
 He began playing drums as a child, after being introduced by his older brother to bands such as The Beatles, Led Zeppelin, Elvis Costello and the Attractions, and Talking Heads.
 Goldsmith has stated that he wanted to be John Lennon, but also a drummer, and has cited Keith Moon of The Who as his biggest influence on the instrument.
 During fifth grade, Goldsmith formed his first band, Screaming Hormones.
 In high school, Goldsmith formed a duo called the 13 with John Atkins, and later formed the hardcore punk band Reason for Hate with his friend Jeremy Enigk, whom he had previously invited to be the bassist for the 13.
 After Goldsmith graduated from high school, Greg Williamson invited him to the band Positive Greed.
 Afterwards Goldsmith worked on many ensembles, at times being a member of four bands simultaneously.
 He also expanded his tastes in music, becoming a fan of post-hardcore bands such as Fugazi, and of Nirvana's debut album Bleach.